-Scientists predict the Southwest and central Great Plains regions could be plagued by a 35-year or longer mega-drought that dwarves all the droughts the regions have previously experienced.3 The warning bell’s been rung, and the time has come for local residents and governments to respond.
+Scientists predict the Southwest and central Great Plains regions could be plagued by a 35-year or longer mega-drought that dwarfs all the droughts the regions have previously experienced.3 These predictions have rung the warning bell, and the time has come for local residents and governments to respond.

 While we can’t give up on drinking water and residents have little control over the amount of water used in farming, we do have one obvious water-wasting habit to reconsider: our lawns.

 Approximately one-third of all American residential water goes to landscaping and gardening.
 Keeping the nation’s lawns fertile required about 9 billion gallons of water daily.4

 Bringing that number down doesn’t mean giving up on the beauty of a lawn, but it does require a different approach.
 This guide is designed to explore the many options to create a water-friendly landscape, from plant selection to irrigation considerations, and cover much more along the way.